 For visitors, religion is by no means a barrier, although it is important to always respect local customs and habits.
 Indonesia is a seaside destination and the swimsuit is not a problem on tourist beaches, but it is important to remember to cover your shoulders and neckline (for ladies) when walking in the street.
 Personally I had decided to opt for long but light pants and the wearing of the T-Shirt with small sleeves (no small tops with straps) and I always felt 100% comfortable with this outfit.

-It may also be useful to include a small pareo or scarf in your backpack to cover your shoulders more when visiting sacred places.
+It may also be useful to include a small pareo or scarf in your backpack to cover your shoulders more when visiting religious places.

 A few words of Indonesian to start

 Indonesian is a relatively easy language to learn, at least some basic words...
 Then it should be known that Indonesian is actually much more complex in the sense that the country has more than 740 different languages but what is often called Indonesian is the language called Malay de Riau or Bahasa Indonesia.

 The huge advantage of Indonesian is that the language uses the Latin alphabet, so it is relatively easy for travelers to find their way around the signs and read the menus.
 We are not going to give you a detailed Indonesian course here, but here are some polite words that might be very useful to you!

 |Thank you||Terima kasih||Goodbye||Selamat tinggal|

 Indonesia is a very large and especially a very long country!
 When planning your itinerary it is therefore really important not to "think too big" in terms of distance!
 For a first trip to Indonesia, the islands of Java and Bali are often the most popular options.

 We think it takes a minimum of 2 to 3 weeks just for these 2 islands!